|Ms T. Redmond|

 - Have a broad knowledge of nutrition, health and safety, hospitality and different chefs.

 Students will follow schemes of work linking directly to the formal elements of Food.
 This is intended to provide learners with fundamental practical skills and knowledge.
 The delivered units of work are exciting and engaging, intended to stimulate creativity and promote expression.
-The use of various ingredients has been incorporated into the scheme of work, to introduce learners to a variety of materials.
+The use of various ingredients such as staples – flour, sugar, eggs as well fruit, vegetables and meat, have been incorporated into the scheme of work, to introduce learners to a variety of materials.

 In year 8, students will be building on their existing knowledge.
 They will engage in a scheme of work which allows them to explore the formal elements at a deeper level.
-Our boys will learn techniques required to strengthen and improve their skills and use of different techniques.
+Our students will learn techniques required to strengthen and improve their skills and use of different techniques.
+Skills include weighing and measuring, bread making, shaping and portioning, knife skills and using the different parts off the cooker.
 In year 8, nutritional analysis will be introduced.
 Students will be encouraged to evaluate their work and the work of others.

-As students choose their options in year 9, this year is used as a preparatory year for GCSE.
-Students will follow a scheme of work which allows them to engage with some of the assessment objectives used at GCSE level.
-These are creating and planning their own dishes in response to a set brief, time plans, nutritional analysis and food labelling.
-Themes such as ready meals and cakes will be explored.
+As students choose their options in year 9, this year is used as a preparatory year for examinations.
+Students will follow a scheme of work which allows them to engage with some of the assessment objectives used at key stage 4.
+These being, creating and planning their own dishes in response to a set brief, time plans, nutritional analysis and food labelling : Themes such as ready meals and cakes will be explored.

 Students are given the chance to develop their understanding of the work of the hospitality industry and this course helps to provide a stepping stone for those who wish to pursue a career in this sector.

 In year 11, as the course progresses, students will work independently, developing personal ideas, within the framework of a provided theme.
-Year 11 is when the boys will sit their exam as well as complete the practical element of the course.
-This is set externally and will take 6 - 8 weeks to complete to produce their final dishes in response to the brief.
+Year 11 is when our students will sit their exam as well as complete the practical element of the course.
+This is set externally and will take 6-8 weeks to complete to produce their final dishes in response to the brief.

-At key stage four, students are assessed against the Assessment Objectives, they will complete a written project that will contain a two hour practical exam to demonstrate skills and understanding.
-This is for 50% of the final grade.
-They will also sit an on line external examination, this is also worth 50% of the final grade.
-This will cover all the areas of the hospitality industry including Health and Safety, Nutritional information and Roles within the Hospitality Industry.
+At key stage four, students are assessed against the Assessment Objectives, They will complete a written project that will contain a three hour practical exam to demonstrate skills and understanding as well as a written folio of work with the total adding up up 9 hours.
+This is for 60% of the final grade.
+They will also sit an on line external examination, this is also worth 40% of the final grade.
+This will cover all the areas of the hospitality industry including Health and Safety, Nutritional information and Roles within the hospitality Industry.